 Make sure you use a flat-bottomed plunger so you can get a really good seal on your plughole.

 Seal off the overflow with a wet cloth

-> Fill the basin so that it’s about halfway full and creates a seal around the plughole.
+Fill your basin with hot water so that it’s about halfway full and creates a seal around the plughole.

-> Position the plunger over the plughole
+Position the plunger over the plughole

 Remember to get a good seal, this is key.

 Start pumping the plunger up and down quickly

 Do this vigorously, several times.

 If some or all of the water drains, it’s working, your basin is on its way to being unblocked!